Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Arrays and objects are reference types

-When an _array_ or an _object_ is passed as an argument to a function, the situation is a bit less straightforward.
+When we pass an _array_ or an _object_ argument to a function, the situation is not so easy.

-- A copy of the argument's _reference_ - the memory address at which the array or object is stored - is passed to the function, not the values encapsulated within the array or object.
+- A copy of the argument's _reference_ - the **memory address** at which the array or object is stored - is passed to the function.
+- Important: The values encapsulated within the array or object are NOT passed to the function.
 - Arrays and objects are called '**reference types**' for this reason.

 ---